Header Banner

 NeXTSTEP paired a UNIX/BSD-based kernel with a sophisticated, object-oriented desktop environment, using Adobe’s Display PostScript technology to render graphics and fonts at high resolution.
 What you saw on screen matched what came off the printer, a shift that reshaped desktop publishing and graphic design.

 The impact landed fast and lasted.
-Tim Berners-Lee used a NeXT computer to create the World Wide Web, yes, the Web began on a NeXT machine.
-And if that was not enough, John Carmack used the NeXT operating system to build Wolfenstein 3D, Doom, and Quake.
-These were not just games, they were foundational titles that essentially created the first-person shooter genre.
+Tim Berners-Lee used a NeXT computer to create the World Wide Web; yes, the Web began on a NeXT machine.
+And if that was not enough, John Carmack and id Software used NeXT / NeXTSTEP in development work for Doom and later id titles (Doom/Quake engines); Wolfenstein 3D was originally a DOS title developed earlier.
+These were not just games.
+They were foundational titles that essentially created the first-person shooter genre.

 What made this possible was NeXTSTEP’s advanced networking.
 The system was conceived as a networking OS from the ground up, with TCP/IP networking and an advanced Mail client in the v0.8 launch edition, years before mainstream operating systems took networking seriously.